-Daniel Blom is a South African born Dutch sculptor, and a member of the Royal Society of Sculptors based in London who uses the body and its partialised components to translate the concept of order into text and sculpture.
+Daniel Blom is a figurative sculptor and conceptual installation artist who uses the body and its partialised components to translate the concept of order into text and sculpture.
 As a unit of visceral and conceptual ideas, it is repeated regularly and methodically.

 The self-referential works are semantically complex, elucidative, even poetic while concentrating on the seriality of the conceptual idea, forming in essence a visual theoretical formula which, by means of a prescribed iconography, provides the information relevant to meaning.